Zerogiven-OpenWRT-Packages/reaction/README.md

 ## Usage

-After installation the reaction service automatically started but by default no jails/streams are activated.
-In this package there is a sample configuration for dropbear and luci web interface.
-To activate them you have to rename the file streams file:
+> After installation the reaction service automatically with two active streams for ssh and luci.

+**IMPORTANT**: Be aware that after installing you lock out yourself if you try to login with wrong password more than 10 times.
+Thats the reason why the number is so high by default.
+Change it for better security.

 ```bash
 mv /etc/reaction/__DISABLED__streams.jsonnet /etc/reaction/streams.jsonnet